DannyArends/CTLmapping/doc/joss/2016/paper.md

 # Future work

-CTL is computationally very intensive, both in terms of RAM use and CPU.
-Future work includes research into improving the CTL algorithm for large scale correlations and making GPU/supercomputing available to users.
+CTL is computationally very intensive, phenotypes O(n^2), both in terms of RAM use and CPU.
+Future work includes research into improving the CTL algorithm for large scale correlations and inference using GPU/supercomputing.
 We are also working on adding explorative interactive visualization (such as Cytoscape and D3 interactive graphics).

 # References